kiwanowski/sm64-psx/README.md

 - Tessellation (up to 2x) to reduce issues with large polygons
 - RSP display lists are compiled just-in-time into a custom display list format that is more compact and faster to process
 - Display list preprocessor that removes commands we won't use and optimizes meshes (TODO: make it fix more things)
-- Mario's animations are compressed (from 580632 to 190324 bytes) and placed in a corner of VRAM rather than being loaded from storage (we don't have the luxury of a cartridge to copy from in the middle of a frame)
+- Mario's animations are compressed (from 580632 to 190324 bytes) and placed in a corner of VRAM rather than being loaded from storage (we don't have the luxury of a fast cartridge to read from in the middle of a frame)
 - Custom profiler
 - Custom texture encoder that quantizes all textures to 4 bits per pixel
 - Translucent circle-texture shadows replaced with subtractive hexagonal shadows, as the PSX doesn't support arbitrary translucency